-Smartsheet partner Execute Strategy enables Mosaic Transit Group to streamline construction while protecting worker health and safety
+Smartsheet partner Achievan enables Mosaic Transit Group to streamline construction while protecting worker health and safety

-Smartsheet partner Execute Strategy helps Mosaic Transit Group coordinate construction and manage health and safety for a workforce that’s spread not just along an 11-kilometer light-rail track but throughout a broader geographic region following work-from-home orders during a pandemic.
+Smartsheet partner Achievan helps Mosaic Transit Group coordinate construction and manage health and safety for a workforce that’s spread not just along an 11-kilometer light-rail track but throughout a broader geographic region following work-from-home orders during a pandemic.

 "We have about 100 workers on site every day, but our peak is going to be roughly 800 to 1,000 people a day...
 When the Ministry of Labour comes on site, they want to know how many people you have on the whole project or throughout particular areas.
 That’s difficult when you have 11 kilometers and don’t have satellite offices everywhere.
 With the online forms, we have a daily check-in for all of our subcontractors to utilize, which spits out a dashboard that we can check to know exactly how many people we have and where they are within our five sections, or break it down further into subsections."